AdGold/Siteswap/README.md

-Siteswap
+universal-siteswap
 ---

-This is a full-featured siteswap validation and analysis library that supports extended siteswap including async, sync, multiplex, passing and any combination.
-It supports 4-handed siteswap (and generally k-handed siteswap) and can calculate transitions, stack notation equivalents and convert to [JIF](https://github.com/helbling/jif) for use in other programs.
-See [Siteswap.html](https://github.com/AdGold/Siteswap/blob/main/public/Siteswap.html) for a simple example of what it can do.
+This is a full-featured siteswap validation and analysis library for JavaScript & TypeScript that supports all extended siteswap including async, sync, multiplex, passing and any combination thereof.
+It supports 4-handed siteswap (and generally k-handed siteswap) and can calculate transitions, stack notation equivalents and convert to/from [JIF](https://github.com/helbling/jif) for use in other programs.
+See [Siteswap.html](https://github.com/AdGold/universal-siteswap/blob/main/public/Siteswap.html) for a simple example of what it can do or a live version [here](https://diagonalrewards.com/juggling/Siteswap/public/Siteswap.html).

+# Installation

+`npm install universal-siteswap`

 # Usage